pyccel/pyccel/.github/pull_request_template.md

 ---

+## Pull request checklist

+Please tick off items when you have completed them or determined that they are not necessary for this pull request:

 - [ ] Write a clear PR description
 - [ ] Ensure you appear in the AUTHORS file
 - [ ] Add tests to check your code works as expected